Azure/login/README.md

 ## GitHub Action for Azure Login

-With the [Azure Login](https://github.com/Azure/login/blob/master/action.yml) Action, you can automate your workflow to do an Azure login using [Azure service principal](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals) and run Az CLI and Azure PowerShell scripts.
+With the [Azure Login](https://github.com/Azure/login/blob/master/action.yml) Action, you can do an Azure login using [Azure Managed Identities and Azure service principal](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#managed-identity-types) to run Az CLI and Azure PowerShell scripts.

 - By default, the action only logs in with the Azure CLI (using the `az login` command).
 To log in with the Az PowerShell module, set `enable-AzPSSession` to true.
 To login to Azure tenants without any subscriptions, set the optional parameter `allow-no-subscriptions` to true.